History

 safe, beneficial, and recommended for children and adolescents.
 It builds confidence

-and strength for sports; helps increase daily physical activity; supports healthy bone
+and strength for sports, helps increase daily physical activity; supports healthy bone

 growth, and positively influences body development.